Football

 Dave Brock

-Dave Brock is in his third season as wide receivers coach in 2025.
-A native of Moorestown, New Jersey, Brock is in his second stint with the Scarlet Knights and holds over 30 years of coaching experience, including as a head coach, an offensive coordinator and working with wide receivers in the NFL.
+Dave Brock is in his fourth season as Rutgers’ wide receivers coach in 2026.
+A native of Moorestown, New Jersey, Brock is in his second stint with the Scarlet Knights and holds over 30 years of coaching experience, including as a head coach, an offensive coordinator and working with All-Pro wide receivers in the NFL.
+In 2025, RU produced three 500-yard wide receivers who all represented nationally on the Biletnikoff Award watch list.

-• WR Dymere Miller, who signed with the New York Jets, recorded 59 receptions, the ninth-most in a season in program history, and 757 receiving yards, the most by a Scarlet Knight since 2015.
-WR Ian Strong, an honorable mention All-Big Ten pick, scored a receiving touchdown in four straight games, the first Scarlet Knight to achieve the feat since 2010, while WR KJ Duff placed fourth in the league among true freshmen with 425 receiving yards.
+• WR Dymere Miller, who signed with the New York Jets, recorded 59 receptions, the ninth most in a season in program history at the time, and 757 receiving yards, the most by a Scarlet Knight since 2015.
+Strong, an honorable mention All-Big Ten pick, scored a receiving touchdown in four straight games, the first Scarlet Knight to achieve the feat since 2010, while Duff placed fourth in the league among true freshmen with 425 receiving yards.
 Duff and Strong each placed in the top 10 of the Big Ten for yards per reception, the first time a pair of Scarlet Knights achieved the feat in the same season in the Big Ten era.

 • WR Christian Dremel recorded at least one catch in all 13 games, leading the team with 36 receptions for 468 yards.
 WR JaQuae Jackson ranked as the No. 9 wide receiver in the Big Ten by Pro Football Focus, joining WR Isaiah Washington as Scarlet Knights from the position group to sign NFL contracts.